Owning a home may be a common goal for many Americans, but it can also be a pricey endeavor.

 There is no annual fee, and you’ll get zero percent APR on balance transfers for 12 billing cycles.
 That won’t help you with home improvement, but you can consider this perk if you want to consolidate debt without taking on interest for a limited time.

 Other home improvement credit cards to consider

 There are several other credit cards that can work well for DIY home renovations or even a major home improvement project.
 Consider how different rewards structures could work in your favor.

 The Chase Freedom Unlimited earns a flat 1.5 percent back on every purchase you make.
 You can also earn a $200 cash bonus when you spend just $500 on your card within three months of account opening, and this card comes with no annual fee.

-Homeowners who want to save money on interest should also consider this card for its zero percent APR on purchases and balance transfers for 15 months (followed by a variable APR of 14.99 to 23.74 percent).
+Homeowners who want to save money on interest should also consider this card for its zero percent APR on purchases for 15 months (followed by a variable APR of 14.99 to 23.74 percent).
 If you have a large home improvement project coming up and want some time to pay it down, scoring a lengthy zero percent offer can lead to significant savings over time.

 Citi® Double Cash Card

 The Citi® Double Cash Card is another good option for anyone who wants to collect flat cash back rewards on home improvement purchases.
 You’ll earn 2 percent back for each dollar you spend — 1 percent when you make a purchase and another 1 percent as you pay it off.

 While there are no bonus categories with this card, you’ll earn a high return on everything you buy.
 You may even think of the rewards you earn with this card as a discount on home improvement purchases.